writethedocs/www/docs/conf/portland/2022/cfp_email_templates.rst

    Write the Docs {city} is held in **{city} on {date}**.

-   We think your '{submission_title}' talk would be a great fit for the conference.
+   We think your '{title}' talk would be a great fit for the conference.
 We'd love to have you prepare it for a **30-minute** time slot.

    So, from here, your first step is to reply to this email as soon as possible, to confirm both of the following:

    * You're still interested in presenting in {city} on {date}.
 We'll confirm the specific day and time for your talk at a later date.
    * You'll be attending most of the conference.
 So much of the value of Write the Docs comes from the community interactions, so it's really important to us that our speakers are around to participate.

+   Finally, get your free speaker ticket at: {{cfp_variables['ticket']}} (If you already purchased a ticket, let us know, and we will issue you a refund)

    Okay, with all that out of the way, it's time for the fun part – preparing your talk!
 To make sure everybody's on the same page, here are a few important things to keep in mind: